 These flexibility exercises can be done at home to help improve your mobility.
 See the exercises here.

 These simple balance exercises can be done at home to help make you feel more steady in walking and moving.
 See the exercises here.

 Strength exercises like these can be done at home to improve your lower limb strength.
 See the exercises here.

 The coronavirus outbreak has placed a strain on everyone, but especially those of us living with dementia.
-If you, or a friend or family member, currently live with dementia, this leaflet some simple tips specially created to help make things more manageable.
+If you, or a friend or family member, are currently live with dementia, this leaflet has some simple tips specially created to help make things more manageable.
 Download the leaflet here.
 There are also numerous ways to keep moving, there is some guidance from the Alzheimer's Society available here.